M. 3 Apr 1850 in Jersey County, Illinois

-John was born in Somerset County, New Jersey to James Ross and Alletta Van Arsdalen, and was baptized into the Dutch Reformed Church on July 26, 1829, the oldest of three boys.
+John Ross seemed to have a history of bad behavior, and one time he committed a crime that landed him in prison.
+He was born in Somerset County, New Jersey to James Ross and Alletta Van Arsdalen, and was baptized into the Dutch Reformed Church on July 26, 1829, the oldest of three boys.
 Much of John's heritage traced back to the New Netherlands colony and his grandfather had fought in the American Revolution.

 When John was 10 years-old, the family moved to Jersey County, Illinois.
 Little more is known of him until he married Ellen Ann Luckey on April 3, 1850.
 The 1850 census listed the newlyweds as living with his parents.
 They would have five children between the years 1852 and 1866.
 There is no evidence that John ever acquired his own property and the 1860 census showed the family still in the household of James and Alletta Ross.

 The crime for which John served prison time occurred on November 18, 1866.
 John and his oldest son James were arrested after being caught burglarizing a grocery store in Jerseyville, Illinois.
 A witness said that John and his son were seen inside "helping themselves to some of the groceries " at 10:30 at night.
 The police were summoned and came to arrest the two, who tried to escape through the back door.
 John and his son were stopped and taken to jail.
 The witness said, "On searching them, their pockets were found to be full of candies.
 Ross said they might as well let him go, and in the morning he would come up and pay for the things.
 In addition to the candies he had in his pockets, there were several jugs filled with molasses, coal oil, etc.; sacks containing tea, sugar, coffee, starch, etc.; two baskets containing fire crackers, soap, candles, pickles, nutmegs, cinnamon, gun caps, lead, powder, shot, etc."